1984 (Van Halen album): Critical reception

-In a 1984 review, Billboard states the album is "funnier and more versatile than most of their metal brethren", calling the production "typically strong".
-A retrospective review by AllMusic's Stephen Thomas Erlewine was extremely positive.
-He noted that the album caused "a hoopla that was a bit of a red herring since the band had been layering in synths since their third album, Women and Children First".
-He further stated that "Jump"'s "synths played a circular riff that wouldn't have sounded as overpowering on guitar", but that "the band didn't dispense with their signature monolithic, pulsating rock."
-He also stated that "where [previous] albums placed an emphasis on the band's attack, this places an emphasis on the songs."
-In The Great Rock Discography (2004), Martin C. Strong opines that 1984 "saw Van Halen successfully tackling obligatory 80's experimentation".
-In his book Copendium (2012), Julian Cope described 1984 as a "curious" record which "expected us to accept the wholesale metaphor change from Guitar Eddie to Synth Eddie and suck on 'Jumps Genesis-plays-the-Who-by-numbers."
+In a 1984 review, Billboard stated the album was "funnier and more versatile than most of their metal brethren," praising the production as "typically strong."
+A retrospective review by AllMusic's Stephen Thomas Erlewine was extremely positive, noting that while the band had used synths since Women and Children First, this album placed a greater emphasis on songwriting.
+Martin C. Strong noted in The Great Rock Discography (2004) that the album "saw Van Halen successfully tackling obligatory '80s experimentation."
+Conversely, Julian Cope described the record as "curious," suggesting it expected listeners to accept "the wholesale metaphor change from Guitar Eddie to Synth Eddie."